Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Interpolatory H2 -optimality Conditions for Diagonal Structured Dynamics

 \section{Interpolatory \texorpdfstring{$\Htwo$}{H2}-optimality Conditions for Diagonal Structured Dynamics}

-We now turn our attention back to non-parametric (yet structured) \ac{lti} systems where, in the language of \Cref{sec:l2}, the parameter space is $\pset = \imag \RR$ and the parameter is $\pp = s = \imag \omega$.
+We now turn our attention back to non-parametric (yet structured) \ac{lti} systems where, in the language of \Cref{sec:l2}, the parameter space is $\pset = \imag \RR$, the parameter is $\pp = s = \imag \omega$, and the measure $\measure$ is the Lebesgue measure over $\imag \RR$.
 For simplicity, we only consider \ac{lti} systems with $s$-independent $\Br$ and $\Cr$.
-Additionally, as in~\Cref{sec:l2-diag}, we are interested in \ac{lti} systems with diagonal structure.
+Additionally, as in \Cref{sec:l2-diag}, we are interested in \ac{lti} systems with diagonal structure.

-Recall that the well-established interpolatory optimality conditions~\eqref{eq:lti-oc} for unstructured \ac{lti} systems~\eqref{eq:lti-rom} assume diagonalizability of $\hE^{-1} \hA$, which leads to the pole-residue form~\eqref{eq:pole-res-unstruct} with the denominator of the simple form $s - \lambda_i$.
+Recall that the well-established interpolatory optimality conditions~\eqref{eq:lti-oc} for unstructured \ac{lti} systems~\eqref{eq:lti-rom} assume diagonalizability of $\hA$, which leads to the pole-residue form~\eqref{eq:pole-res-unstruct} with the denominator of the simple form $s - \lambda_i$.
 Here, we derive the interpolatory $\Htwo$-optimality conditions for structured transfer functions with a much more general (structured) denominator, which will be needed for particular types of structured \ac{lti} systems in later sections.

 The pole-residue decomposition of a rational function plays the fundamental role in deriving the $\Htwo$-optimality conditions for the unstructured problem.
 For structured problems, the residue computations are more involved.
 The next result will be useful in residue computation and then in simplifying the integrals in \Cref{cor:cond-diag} for the structured problems under consideration. \begin{lemma} Let $g$ and $h$ be analytic in a neighborhood of $c \in \CC$ such that $h(c) = 0$ and $h'(c) \neq 0$.
 Define $f_1$ and $f_2$ as $f_1(z) = \frac{g(z)}{h(z)}$ and $f_2(z) = \frac{g(z)}{{h(z)}^2}$ in a neighborhood of $c$.
 Then